neumino/neumino.github.io/movies.md

-### Quincy
+### I Think We&#39;re Alone Now
-*Released on 2018-09-21, vote average 8*
+*Released on 2018-09-14, vote average 6.3*

-An intimate look into the life of icon Quincy Jones.
-A unique force in music and popular culture for 70 years, Jones has transcended racial and cultural boundaries; his story is inextricably woven into the fabric of America.
+Del is alone in the world.
+After the human race is wiped out, he lives in his small, empty town, content in his solitude and the utopia he&#39;s methodically created for himself -- until he is discovered by Grace, an interloper whose history and motives are obscure.
+And to make matters worse, she wants to stay.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/WT7gn6nhsAc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/CvYQsWw-g-c?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>